SpringHan/tetor/README.md

 ## Tetor

+### Warning

+This repository is still being developing with a few bugs.
+The stable version will be released soon.

 ### Introduction

 Tetor is the TErminal ediTOR with syntax highlighting for main file types.
 And this program is only tested on Linux.